dsc-courses/dsc10-2026-fa/syllabus.md

 This class has one Midterm Exam and one Final Exam:

-- Midterm Exam: Friday, May 1st, **during your enrolled lecture slot**.
+- Midterm Exam: Monday, October 26th, **during your enrolled lecture slot**.
-- Final Exam: Saturday, June 6th from 3PM to 6PM, in PCYNH 106.
+- Final Exam: Saturday, December 5th from 3PM to 6PM.

 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.
 Both exams will be held **in-person and on-paper**.
 You'll be allowed to use one 8.5 by 11 inch page of double-sided handwritten notes, but no calculators, computers, or other resources.